mstocco/mariostoc.co/content/traininglog/20220731-ironman2022-4weeksout.md

 ### NOTES
 Total Time: **84 Minutes** &nbsp; Swim: **~3500m**

 Durrance Lake with just a trisuit.
-I felt good in that swimming doesn't ask a lot from my legs though I think it was during the 3rd 15 minute rep that I felt a little cramp in my left hip flexor.
+I felt good; swimming doesn't ask a lot from my legs though, during the 3rd 15 minute rep, I felt a bit of a cramp in my left hip flexor.
 Water was nice and I had Carina on her paddle board, checking in with me as I swam laps of the lake.

 <!---->
 ## TUESDAY AUG 2 🌤